GTFoster/GTFoster.github.io/content/post/climateChange_SDM/index.md

   ---
-title: Draft-Using SDMs to Connect Climate Change to Student's Lived Experience
+title: Updated Climate Change Module!
-date: '2025-05-23'
+date: '2025-11-26'
-summary: An initial draft of materials for a three-module lab series, supported by a USC Center for Teaching Excellence Materials Development Grant.
+summary: An updated version of the climate change module, as implemented across all 301 lab sections
 ---

 You may have read this a post a while back detailing my first draft of materials for a CLimate Change module developed with the support of a USC Center for Teaching Excellence [GTA Teaching Resource Development Grant](https://sc.edu/about/offices_and_divisions/cte/programs/grants/gta_teaching_resources_grant/index.php).